SUMMARY OF SIGNIFICANT ACCOUNT POLICIES |

 Assets and liabilities recorded in the balance sheets at fair value are categorized based on a hierarchy of inputs, as follows:

+Level 1 -- Unadjusted quoted prices in active markets for identical assets or liabilities.
 Level 2 -- Quoted prices for similar assets or liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly through market corroboration, for substantially the full term of the financial instrument.
+Level 3 -- Unobservable inputs for the asset or liability.

 In accordance with accounting standards, we determined that certain instruments qualified as derivative liabilities and should be recorded at their fair value on the date of issuance and re-measured at fair value each reporting period with the change reported in earnings).
 The fair value of these instruments were computed using the Binomial Lattice Monte Carlo model, incorporating transaction details such as the price of our common stock, contractual terms, maturity and risk-free rates, as well as assumptions about future financings, volatility, and holder behavior.